 For many agencies bringing the marketing function in-house and growing a team of internal marketers and business developers is absolutely right.
-But for others, outsourcing is a safer, and surprisingly, often cheaper option.
+But for others, outsourcing or working with a fractional CMO is a safer, and surprisingly, often cheaper option.

 This article looks at the true cost of hiring a marketing manager versus outsourcing all or part of your marketing.